A Simple Guide to Contingent Offer of Employment

 Failing to meet the conditions

-The main downside of the contingent employment offer letter is that the chosen candidates fail to meet the conditions.
+The main downside of the conditional employment offer letter is that the chosen candidates fail to meet the conditions.
 In that case, the entire process becomes futile and you have to start again from scratch.

 Sometimes, you might have to let go of even the most fitting candidate because they fail to fulfill not all, but some conditions.
 In such cases, you might want to revisit your conditions, re-evaluate if they are trivial, might not affect your work, and then decide accordingly.